ryancrum/bifrost/README.md

 - `ssl_key` should be the path to the PEM-encoded private key file.
 - `ssl_cert` should be the path to the PEM-encoded certificate file.
 - `ssl_ca_cert` should be the path to the CA's PEM-encoded certificate file.

+### UTF-8

+Bifröst will advertise UTF8 support to clients if enabled with {utf8, true} in startup options.
+If advertised, it is up to implementation to encode data as required.

 ### Contributions